-The Company is pursuing various additional financing initiatives to fund its continuing and future operations.
+The Company is pursuing various additional financing initiatives to fund its continuing and future operations, including its interest and principal repayment obligations with respect to the Convertible Debenture.
 There are no assurances that the Company will be successful in completing such planned additional financing initiatives.